IJSComplexMatter/cddm/doc/quickstart.rst

    >>> from cddm.multitau import normalize_multi, log_merge
    >>> lin_data, multi_level = normalize_multi(data, bg, var, scale = True)

-Here `lin_data` and `multi_level` are numpy arrays of normalized correlation data.
+Here, `lin_data` and `multi_level` are numpy arrays of normalized correlation data.
 One final step is to merge the multi_level part with the linear part into one continuous log-spaced data.

 .. doctest::

    >>> x, y = log_merge(lin_data, multi_level)

-Her, `x` is a time delay array, `y` is the merged correlation data.
+Here, `x` is a time delay array, `y` is the merged correlation data.
 The first two axes are for the i- and j-indices of the wave vector k = (ki,kj).
-So to plot the computed correlation function as a function of time for the wavevector k = (4,12), for instance:
+So to plot the computed correlation function as a function of time for a few wave vectors, for instance:

 .. doctest::

-   >>> import matplotlib.pyplot as pat
+   >>> import matplotlib.pyplot as plt
+   >>> for (i,j) in ((4,12),(-6,16), (6,16)):
+   ...     ax = plt.semilogx(x,y[i,j], label =  "k = ({}, {})".format(i,j))
-   >>> ax = plt.semilogx(x,y[4,12])
+   >>> legend = plt.legend()
    >>> text = plt.xlabel("time delay")
    >>> text = plt.ylabel("G/Var")
    >>> plt.show()

 .. plot:: examples/auto_correlate_multi_data_plot.py

    Data was normalized and scaled, so the computed correlation is limited between (0,1).

 Cross-correlation
 -----------------

-For cross correlation, the computation is basically the same.
+For cross correlation on randomly-triggered dual-camera system, as demonstrated in the paper_, the computation is basically the same.
 Cross-correlation with irregular spaced data can be done in the following way.
+Import the tools needed:

 .. doctest::